alphagov/rp-onboarding-tech-docs/source/pages/matching/evaluatedata.rst

 Studies have shown that it’s possible to match `98 percent of identities with government records using these attributes <https://amstat.tandfonline.com/doi/full/10.1080/2330443X.2017.1389620#.Wp6gZhO0OX>`_.

 You will find matching difficult, or impossible, without this data.
-If you do not have these attributes or want to use the data to build a datasource, `contact the GOV.UK Verify team to discuss your options <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_.
+If you do not have these attributes or want to use the data to build a datasource, `contact the GOV.UK Verify team to discuss your options <mailto:idasupport@digital.cabinet-office.gov.uk>`_.

 .. rubric:: Duplicate records